Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: Introduction

 \section{Introduction}

 The Cosmological Principle asserts that the Universe is (statistically) isotropic and homogeneous when averaged on large scales.
-This is the foundational assumption of Friedmann-Lema\^{\i}re-Robertson-Walker (FLRW) cosmologies, which include the ``concordance'' Lambda cold dark matter ($\Lambda$CDM) model that is the current standard model of cosmology.
+This is the foundational assumption of Friedmann-Lema\^{\i}re-Robertson-Walker (FLRW) cosmologies, which include the current standard ``concordance'' Lambda cold dark matter ($\Lambda$CDM) model.
 The real Universe is, however, inhomogeneous, with local departures from the Hubble flow, viz. peculiar motions on small scales.
-This was predicted by \citet{Stewart:1967ve} to give rise to a dipole anisotropy in the Cosmic Microwave Background (CMB) and the subsequent detection of the cosmic microwave background (CMB) dipole at the expected amplitude of $\beta \equiv v/c \sim 10^{-3}$ proved to be consistent with this kinematic hypothesis.
-Later, when primordial fluctuations at a much smaller level of $\sim10^{-5}$ were detected in the CMB, it was noted that the same aberration effect should induce subtle correlations between the higher multipoles \citep{Challinor:2002zh}, and this too was detected at the expected amplitude \citep{Planck:2013kqc, Saha:2021bay}, thus cementing its kinematic interpretation.
+This was predicted by \citet{Stewart:1967ve} to give rise to a dipole anisotropy in the Cosmic Microwave Background (CMB) and the subsequent detection of the CMB dipole at the expected amplitude of $\beta \equiv v/c \sim 10^{-3}$ proved to be consistent with this kinematic hypothesis.
+Later, when primordial fluctuations at a much smaller level of $\sim10^{-5}$ were detected in the CMB, it was noted that the same aberration effect should induce subtle correlations between the higher multipoles \citep{Challinor:2002zh}, and this too was detected at the expected amplitude \citep{Planck:2013kqc,Ferreira:2020aqa,Saha:2021bay}, thus cementing the kinematic interpretation.

 Subsequently, \citet{Ellis:1984uka} noted that there should be a concomitant dipole anisotropy in the sky map of cosmologically distant objects in a flux-limited catalogue, and that this provides a powerful consistency test of the FLRW assumption.
 In this standard framework, the Solar System barycentre is moving relative to the cosmic rest frame in which the CMB dipole should vanish, at $v = 369.82 \pm 0.11$~km\,s$^{-1}$ towards Galactic coordinates $l = (264.021 \pm 0.011)^\circ, b = (48.243 \pm 0.005)^\circ$ \citep{Planck:2018nkj}.
 Since the distribution of matter should also be isotropic in the cosmic rest frame, our peculiar velocity inferred from the dipole anisotropy of cosmologically distant radio sources and quasars should match this value.
 Any disagreement would be incompatible with an FLRW-based cosmology such as $\Lambda$CDM, in which all inferences, including that of an accelerating expansion rate, rely on large-scale isotropy.